t41372/groq-proxy/README.md

 - View Models (now using http get instead of puppeteer)
 - Implement API server based on groq api / openai api ~~/ ollama, potentially using http-proxy~~
   - Implemented `/v1/chat/completions` and `/v1/models` api, which are OpenAI Compatible.
 Just have the server running, set your OpenAI Endpoint to `http://localhost:9876`, and you should be good to go.
+  - `/v1/chat/completions` will be streamed back using SSE

 ### To-do
+- Fix broken puppeteer Sign-in feature
 - Create no puppeteer mode (just provide the cookies or something similar)
 - dockerize this thing